RuifeiMa/The-Role-of-Reteird-Battery-in-Power-System/README.md

 Special thanks to Litao Zheng, Xuecen Wang, and Xin He for their contributions to the development of this code.

+Some of the data generated have been published in the paper titled "Repurposing retired batteries for cost-efficient carbon-neutral power system ".
+If you use the code, please cite this paper.
+You can access the paper at ...
+(The paper has just been accepted and the DOI has not yet been released.
+Please wait a few days.)

 If you have any questions, please feel free to contact us at ruifei.ma@outlook.com.